-- 1. Align and place the SD card reader with the FPC into its slot on the computer chassis. - 2.
-Replace the (M2x2) screw to secure the SD card reader to the computer chassis. - ${\bf 3.}\;$ Connect the LED board FFC and SD card reader FPC to the SD card reader.
+1. Align and place the SD card reader with the FPC into its slot on the computer chassis.

+- 2. Replace the (M2x2) screw to secure the SD card reader to the computer chassis. - 3.
+Connect the LED board FFC and SD card reader FPC to the SD card reader.

 - 1. Install the inner frame.

+- 2. Install the long CAMM module.

+- i NOTE: For models shipped with long CAMM module.

-- 2. Install the battery.
+- 3. Install the battery.

-- 3. Install the secondary solid-state drive.
+- 4. Install the secondary solid-state drive.

-- 4. Install the primary solid-state drive.
+- 5. Install the primary solid-state drive.

-- 5. Install the base cover.
+- 6. Install the base cover.

-- 6. Follow the procedure in after working inside your computer.
+- 7. Follow the procedure in after working inside your computer.